Nigeria Police Force: Organization

+The Directorate of Operations was subdivided into four units under a deputy director—operations, training, communications, and the Mobile Police.
+The Directorate of Administration was composed of an administration unit headed by an assistant inspector general (AIG), and of budget and personnel units under commissioners.
+The Directorate of Logistics had four units—procurement, workshop/transport, supply, and work/maintenance—under AIGs.
+The zonal arrangements were retained.
+However, AIGs were authorized to transfer officers up to the rank of chief superintendent, to set up provost units, to deploy mobile units, and to promote officers between the ranks of sergeant and inspector.
+The above three Directorates were renamed Departments.

+The Force Criminal Investigation Department (FCID) is the highest criminal investigation arm of the Nigeria Police NPF.
+The department is headed by a Deputy Inspector-General (DIG).
+Its primary functions include the investigation and prosecution of severe and complex criminal cases within and outside the Country.
+The department also coordinates crime investigations throughout the NPF.
+The FCID is divided into sections, with most of them headed by Commissioners of Police (CPs).

 The Police Mobile Force was established as a strike or Anti-riot unit under the control of the Inspector-General of Police to counter incidents of civil disturbance.
 It is designated to take over operations of major crisis where conventional police units cannot cope.
 There are presently 12 MOPOL Commands, MOPOLs 1 thru 12, controlling 52 Police Mobile Squadrons which are spread amongst the 36 State Commands and Federal Capital Territory (FCT).

 Supervision of the Nigeria Police

-Three major Governmental Agencies oversee the control and supervision of the Nigerian Police Force; the Police Service Commission, the Nigerian Police Council and Ministry of interior.
+Three major Governmental Agencies oversee the control and supervision of the Nigerian Police Force; the Police Service Commission, the Nigerian Police Council and the Ministry of Police Affairs.

 Nigeria Police Council (NPC)

 The Police Council is composed of the President, all state Governors, the Chairman of the PSC, and the Inspector General of Police.
 It is mandated to provide general supervision of the police and to advise the President on the appointment of the Inspector-General.